So, you want me to be your academic advisor...

 1. What is the academic mission of the QuarRCS lab?

-Exploit the integration of econometrics, data science and machine learning methods to understand and inform the process of economic development of countries, regions, industries, and firms.
+We conduct research on quantitative regional and computational science.
+We exploit the integration of spatial data science, econometrics, and machine learning to understand and inform the process of sustainable development across subnational regions and countries.

 2. What are the current lines of research of the QuarRCS lab?